anguslin/mcp-capitol-trades-server/TESTING.md

 npx tsx test/test-scraper.ts
 ```

-This will automatically test getting politician trades for Apple with the default configuration.
+This will automatically test:
+1. ✓ Issuer ID lookups for Apple, Microsoft, Tesla, NVIDIA
+2. ✓ Politician ID lookups for various politicians
+3. ✓ Pagination with filtered trades
+4. ✓ Empty page detection

+The test prints all trades in a readable format showing politician, transaction type, company, and dates.